vvv2006v/secure-password-generator/README.md

 # secure-password-generator
 *Program for creating secure password*

-# How to use?
+# Usage
-1. Download this repository.
-2. Run the program and follow the instructions.

-> The program will offer to select parameters for composing the password you need.
+> The program will offer to select parameters for composing the password you need:
 ```
 Enter password length:
 Include numbers (yes = y, no = n):